No Bake Almond Joy Roll [VIDEO]

 No Bake Almond Joy Roll

 - For the chocolate “dough” you are looking for a very smooth and easy to work with texture.
 It should resemble play dough.
-Add the water a little at a time, you don’t want to add it all and make it watery.
-So add a little at a time, mix, knead, until you get to a smooth texture you can easily knead and roll.
+Add the water a little at a time, because you don’t want to make it too watery.
+Hence, add a little at a time, mix, knead, until you get to a smooth texture you can easily knead and roll.

-- Add enough coconut mixture, but not too much, better to have some leftover, if you add too much, it will be hard to roll.
+- Add enough coconut mixture, but not too much, because it will be hard to roll.

-The roll must be stored in the fridge, and OMG each slice is like a bite of heaven.
-I know, sounds so over the top, but for a dessert as simple and as easy as this one, I am telling you this No Bake Almond Joy Roll is crazy good.
-I would go ahead and actually say that I like it more than the almond joy bars, because the chocolaty cookie dough in this roll is so good.
+The roll must be stored in the fridge, because you don’t want the chocolate to melt.
+Pure and simple, this No Bake Almond Joy Roll is deliciously good.
+I like it more than the almond joy bars, because this roll is richer and tastes just a lot better.
 So it’s not just melted chocolate over coconut, the chocolate cookie layer is dense, rich and incredibly delicious.